Denial runs deep. Five decades on, it's still the one word you mustn’t mention in polite Diaspora Jewish society

 Mira Sucharov is Associate Professor of Political Science at Carleton University in Ottawa, Canada.
 A child of the 70s and 80s in two tight-knit Canadian Jewish communities, Mira wrestles with the link between tradition and contemporary values, between narratives and identity in the Israeli-Palestinian domain, and the nature of the Diaspora relationship with Israel.
 She is the author of The International Self: Psychoanalysis and the Search for Israeli-Palestinian Peace (SUNY Press), is a Provost Fellow at Carleton for outstanding teaching, and in 2010 received a Rockower Award for Excellence in Jewish Journalism.
-She is currently the country analyst for Israel, the West Bank and Gaza for Freedom House's annual Freedom in the World report.
+She is currently the Israel country analyst for Freedom House's annual Freedom in the World report.